What To Put In A Car Emergency Kit (11 Tips In 2020)

 Blanket

 You never know in what situation you may end up after an accident in a remote place.
 A blanket will keep you warm in any weather situation you may end up with.
-You may don’t get the use if you’re living in a tropical area; a blanket does more than keep you warm.
+You may don’t get the use if you’re living in a tropical area; a blanket does more than just keep you warm.
 It can help you make a barrier from the car, even make a tent with it.

 Lighter or flint rod

 Life is not easy without fire, and you must keep the things that help you make fires out in the middle of nowhere.
 The best way to store fire-making equipment without getting into trouble is to get a waterproof lighter.
-You can also get a flint rod to make fire; I prefer this way.
+You can also get a flint rod to make fire; I personally prefer this way.

 A sharp knife